isabella232/help-7/gitbook/cmp/cloud-analytics/schedule-report.md

 ![A screenshot showing an example report](../.gitbook/assets/cmp-example-report.png)

-Then, configure the scheduled delivery:
+Next, configure the scheduled delivery:

 * Set other users, you'd like to be included on report's distribution
 * Optionally, update email's subject and the message to provide more context for recipients